 You’ll save yourself dozens of hours and will be able to talk to the leads that react instead of following up on the ones that don’t.

 Do you have a website or a blog that has a decent amount of traffic?
-A premium CRM for freelancers can help you see who is just browsing and who is ready for purchase.
+A premium CRM can help you see who is just browsing and who is ready for purchase.

 The lead scoring system assigns scores to website visitors based on the actions they perform.
 Reading five blog posts in a row may get you 10 points, grabbing a freebie will be another 10, and viewing the price page would cost 15.